marioizquierdo/jquery.serializeJSON/README.md

 <input type="checkbox" name="booleanAttr" value="true" />
 ```

 This way, the client either sends only the hidden field (representing the check box is unchecked), or both fields.
-Since the HTML specification says key/value pairs have to be sent in the same order they appear in the form, and parameters extraction gets the last occurrence of any repeated key in the query string, that works for ordinary forms.
+It works because the HTML specification (and the serialize implementation) says key/value pairs have to be sent in the same order they appear in the form, and parameters extraction gets the last occurrence of any repeated key in the query string.

 Unfortunately that workaround does not work when the check box goes within an array-like parameter, as in